ashinkarov/trie/README.md

 Usage
 -----

-Currently implemetation allows you to store `char` based strings in the trie, attaching to each word some information using `ssize_t` type.
-For example, consider the following usage:
+Currently an implemetation provides interfaces to store `char` based strings in the trie, attaching to each word some information of `ssize_t` type.
+For example, consider the following case:

 ```C
 #include <stdio.h>